Darhniel/movie-search/README.md

 - Movie details: Users can view detailed information about each movie, including the title, release year, plot, and cast.
 - Responsive design: The web application is designed to be usable on both desktop and mobile devices.

+#Live-Site
+You can check out the live web application here : https://darhniel.github.io/movie-search/